sebasibarguen/udacity-nanodegree-visualization/README.md

 - [Dimple.JS Documentation](http://dimplejs.org/)
 - [Bootstrap for styling](http://getbootstrap.com)

-## Files
+## Files and notes

-- To process the original RITA files, I built the `process_data.py` script.
+- To process the original RITA files, I used R, there is a file called `Processing.Rmd`.
 - The data used is `data/2008-DateTime.csv` via D3.js.

 http://sebasibarguen.github.io/udacity-nanodegree-visualization/